• Skip to primary navigation

 About Us

-62 is a new online social platform showcasing the work of British South Asian artists, activists and writers from Muslim and none-Muslim backgrounds.
+62 is a new social platform showcasing the work of British South Asian artists, activists and writers from Muslim and non-Muslim backgrounds.
 This project aims to combat the marginalisation of BME talent by broadening the online creative space to be more inclusive of diasporic arts, from Peterborough where 62 was born and across the UK.

 Editor: Aisha Zia